Nasrin Sotoudeh

-Nasrin Sotoudeh (نسرین ستوده) is an Iranian human rights lawyer known for her defense of activists, opposition politicians, and individuals facing human rights violations.
+Nasrin Sotoudeh Langarudi (نسرین ستوده لنگرودی; born 1963) is an Iranian human rights lawyer known for her defense of activists, opposition politicians, and individuals facing human rights violations.
 She has represented Iranian opposition activists and politicians detained after the disputed June 2009 presidential elections and prisoners sentenced to death for crimes committed when they were minors.
 Her clients have included journalist Isa Saharkhiz, Nobel Peace Prize laureate Shirin Ebadi, and Heshmat Tabarzadi.
 She has also represented women arrested for appearing in public without a hijab, which is a punishable offense in Iran.
+Her work has led to several arrests and periods of prison in Iran, and punishment by lashing, the latest being in April 2026, during the 2026 Iran war.

-Sotoudeh was the subject of Nasrin, a 2020 documentary filmed in secret in Iran about Sotoudeh's "ongoing battles for the rights of women, children and minorities."
-In 2021, she was named as of Times 100 Most Influential People in the World.
+Sotoudeh was the subject of Nasrin, a 2020 documentary filmed in secret in Iran about her life and work.

-Life

-Sotoudeh was arrested in September 2010 on charges of spreading propaganda and conspiring to harm state security and was imprisoned in solitary confinement in Evin Prison.
-In January 2011, Iranian authorities sentenced Sotoudeh to 11 years in prison, in addition to barring her from practicing law and from leaving the country for 20 years.
-Later that year, an appeals court reduced her sentence to six years and her practice ban to ten years.

-In June 2018, she was again arrested and, on 12 March 2019, sentenced to jail in Tehran, after being charged with several national security-related offenses.
-While a Tehran judge told the Islamic Republic News Agency she was imprisoned for seven years, it was reported by other sources that the maximum sentence included 10 years in prison and 148 lashes, along with six other verdicts and sentences totaling 38 years bundled together.
-However, the sentence was reduced later to 10 years total.
-She is still in Qarchak Prison as of July 2021 (see also below).